munificent/craftinginterpreters/book/a-virtual-machine.md

 `READ_CONSTANT()` reads the next byte from the bytecode, treats the resulting number as an index, and looks up the corresponding location in the chunk's constant table.
-In later chapters, we'll add a few more instructions with operands that refer to constants, so we'll get more mileage out of this macro.
+In later chapters, we'll add a few more instructions with operands that refer to constants, so we're setting up this helper macro now.

 Like the previous `READ_BYTE` macro, `READ_CONSTANT` is only used inside `run()`.
-To make that more explicit, the macro definitions themselves are scoped to that function.
+To make that scoping more explicit, the macro definitions themselves are confined to that function.
 We <span name="macro">define</span> them at the beginning and -- because we care -- undefine them at the end:

 ^code undef-read-constant (1 before, 1 after)

 <aside name="macro">

 Undefining these macros explicitly might seem needlessly fastidious, but C tends to punish sloppy users, and the C preprocessor doubly so.
-It pays to be careful.

 </aside>